xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 ### Focus on Fiber
 Although many types of technology can enable high-speed broadband access, a clear preference for fiber to the home has emerged.
 The majority of BEAD funding ($41.6 billion) is to be used to deploy last-mile fiber-optic networks.
 Only “extremely high-cost” areas will be permitted to deploy non-fiber technologies under the terms of the program.

 There are several reasons for the focus on fiber for rural broadband deployments.
 Network design for residential broadband services is constrained by the availability of power for electronic components that make up the network.
-So called “active” electronic components need power (and sometimes cooling) to function.
-A passive optical network (PON) running over fiber does not need to be powered by electricity (even splitters function without added power).
-Because PON is composed of passive optical components that don’t need power, higher distances can be achieved between a customer’s home or business and the central office or hub.
+A passive optical network (PON) running over fiber does not need to be powered by electricity (even splitters function without added power) which means that higher distances can be achieved between a customer’s home or business and the central office or hub.
 For rural deployments with low population densities and long distances between subscribers, PON is an obvious choice.

 In addition to being able to transmit high-bandwidth data over long distances with minimal electro-magnetic interference, fiber deployments can last for decades with the same fiber supporting higher and higher data rates as technologies evolves over time.
 One such transition is happening now.
 For more than a decade, Gigabit-capable Pon (GPON) has been the gold standard for fiber deployments, providing 2.5Gpbs downstream and 1.25 Gbps upstream.
 As the demand for bandwidth has grown, providers have started to shift to 10-Gigabit symmetric PON (XGS-PON).
 Because GPON and XGS-PON run on different wavelengths, both can run on the same fiber.
 Providers can easily migrate from GPON to XGS-PON by swapping out the equipment on either end of the fiber.

 With all the advantages of fiber and 10 Gigabits of symmetric bandwidth, XGS-PON is a compelling choice for rural broadband over the next 5 years.

 ## Value Proposition
 [Converged SDN Transport](https://xrdocs.io/design/blogs/latest-converged-sdn-transport-hld) is the gold standard for modern service provider networking architecture, delivering a high-scale, programmable network capable of delivering all services (Residential, Business, 4G/5G Mobile Backhaul, Video, IoT).
-While many of the high-level design principles of Converged SDN Transport can be extended to rural broadband, some deployments will benefit from some modifications.
+While many of the high-level design principles of Converged SDN Transport can be extended to rural broadband, many deployments will benefit from some modifications.
 In particular,  rural broadband deployments may emphasize:
 - **Lower densities**: rural deployments will have fewer people over greater distances than urban or suburban deployments
 - **Lower scale**: unlike urban or suburban deployments, rural deployments may have much smaller total subscriber counts.
 The RBB Design is targeted at deployments from 5,000 to 100,000 subscribers.
 - **More flexibility**:  rural deployments may require the flexibility to build as they go, starting simple and adding functionality as requirements evolve and funding allows.
 The RBB design starts with basic connectivity with the option to add redundancy and subscriber-specific features later on.